Visiting and Volunteering FAQ

 A chaperone volunteer at ISL is someone who is entrusted to supervise a student or group of students (not their own child), whether on field experiences, in the classroom, or on campus.

-Chaperone volunteers must complete a Mandated Reporter Training and successfully pass a background check in order to be approved.
+Chaperone volunteers must complete a Mandated Reporter Training and successfully pass a state background check in order to be approved.

 For more information about Chaperone Volunteers and to start the Chaperone Volunteer process, click here.